Marc S. Schneider, M.D.

 Here’s the catch — your body makes some amino acids (known as nonessential amino acids).
 But the body does not make BCAAs.
 This is why they must be consumed through the diet and supplementation.

-Because BCAAs can serve specific purposes metabolically and physiologically, they can serve as a supportive supplement when you’re looking to reach certain goals.
+So why do you need BCAAs?
+BCAAs can serve specific purposes metabolically and physiologically and can serve as a supportive supplement when you’re looking to reach certain goals.
 “Supplemental forms of BCAAs are isolated, concentrated forms of these particular amino acids,” says Bates.

 How BCAAs work metabolically